mermaidpurse/wrapsher/docs/wrapsher.md

 characters: a backslash always means the same thing (make the next character literal).
 This means the string `'\n'` is equal to `'n'`.
-To embed newlines in single-quoted strings, you need to actually embed the newline, not use `\n`.
+To embed newlines in single-quoted strings, you need to actually embed the newline, not use `\n`.[^2]

 [^1]: Possibly, a future version of wrapsher could support interpolated strings which are double-quoted or quoted with backticks.

+[^2]: Yes, this is awkward, and at least a character-expanding function or syntax is planned.

 Strings can be subscripted with the `[` operator as this is syntactic sugar for `string at(string s, any i)`.